 The key thing during the redundancy process is to always keep the employee involved.
 And remember, even after you have issued a dismissal and they’re serving their notice, you’re obliged to continue looking for alternatives.

-There are varying levels of redundancy pay, based on age and length of service, capped at £479 per week (as of April 2016).
+There are varying levels of redundancy pay, based on age and length of service, and for 2018/2019 this is capped at £508 per week in all areas of the UK except Northern Ireland, where the cap is £530.

 - 0.5 week’s pay for each full year worked under 22